sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 9. [Diamond Pattern Widget for Elementor (Free)](https://unlimited-elements.com/diamond-pattern-background-for-elementor/)

 10. [Masks & Patterns Background Widget for Elementor (Pro)](https://unlimited-elements.com/mask-and-pattern-background-widget-for-elementor/)  Create a huge variety of new visual effects by combining masks and patterns with background images, videos, gradients, and slideshows.
-The Mask and Pattern Background widget is simple to use and doesn’t require any technical expertise.
+The Mask and Pattern Background widget is simple to use and doesnвЂ™t require any technical expertise.
 You can modify the widget to fit your needs using our straightforward settings.
 Each of the masks and patterns can be combined with other background elements like gradients, slideshow images, and, video to create countless unique combinations in just a few clicks.

-11. [Stars Background Widget for Elementor (Pro)](https://unlimited-elements.com/star-particles-background-for-elementor/)  Add stunning Stars background effects to your Elementor pages in a matter of seconds, allowing you to make your section’s background pop in just a few clicks.
+11. [Stars Background Widget for Elementor (Pro)](https://unlimited-elements.com/star-particles-background-for-elementor/)  Add stunning Stars background effects to your Elementor pages in a matter of seconds, allowing you to make your sectionвЂ™s background pop in just a few clicks.
 The Stars Background widget is customizable with many options to create amazing interactive backgrounds that suits your Elementor page design the best.
 Customize the star movement, speed and direction.

 12. [Animated Squares Widget for Elementor (Pro)](https://unlimited-elements.com/elementor-animated-squares-background/)